-For more information on the becoming a Bar or Bat Mitzvah at Temple Beth Am, check out the resources below:
+For more information on the becoming a Bar or Bat Mitzvah at Temple Beth Am, check out our resources below:

-Carol Sleeper, Director of Engagement, Programming, and Membership
+Carol Sleeper, Director of Engagement, Programming, & Membership

 Carol is the primary contact for all B'nei Mitzvah related things.
-From finding a date to figuring out fees and costs, room rentals, and logistics, and clergy related issues, Carol will help you with anything that may arise prior to the Bar/Bat Mitzvah.
+From finding a date to figuring out fees and costs, room rentals, logistics, and clergy-related issues, Carol will help you with anything that may arise prior to the Bar/Bat Mitzvah.